NikolayNIK/material_table_view/README.md

   be unfrozen in case of insufficient horizontal space based on a developer-defined freeze priorities meaning that table will adjust to any screen size be it mobile or desktop.
+- `sticky` column property, which causes frozen columns to scroll off of the edge but come back upon scrolling in the other direction to conserve the horizontal space when it's limited.
 - Lazily built fixed-height rows allowing for billions of rows to be in one table.
 - Support for a custom individual row widget wrapper allowing